 First, thanks for visiting my blog.
 Blogging is new to me so my site will be evolving as my skills do the same.
 Be patient with me.

 Second, understand that writing about me is not what I like to do.
 But since every blog seems to include an “About” page, it’s expected that I share some background about myself.
 However, my favorite way to tell your about me is through my experiences with animals.
-My first posting here is a story I shared called Trooper’s Story which describes well how I began “formally” over 10 years ago as a volunteer with the Humane Society of Parkersburg WV.
+My first posting here is a story I shared called Trooper’s Story which describes well how I began “formally” in 2001 as a volunteer with the Humane Society of Parkersburg WV.

 Anyway and most importantly, I’m an animal lover from birth.
 Have always been or at least as far back as 2 years old when I drug my first stray cat from our backyard into the house.
 She was pregnant and my mother wouldn’t let me keep her.
 But that was just the beginning of me trying to rescue needy animals.
 And the beginning of me hiding any animal I found in my closet so that Mom wouldn’t know.
 She finally relented after many dead baby birds were found stinking up my closet and my first official pet, Samantha, the cat came to live with us.